omron-sinicx/midpoint_learning/README.md

+# Generation of Geodesics with Actor-Critic Reinforcement Learning to Predict Midpoints

-This is a repository for the following paper:
+This is a repository for [the following paper](https://arxiv.org/abs/2407.01991):
 - Kazumi Kasaura.
 2024.
 “Generation of Geodesics with Actor-Critic Reinforcement Learning to Predict Midpoints”

 It contains all scripts and a dockerfile to reproduce our experiments.

 Contents in [scripts/SGT_PG/](scripts/SGT_PG/) are modified contents in https://github.com/tomjur/SGT-PG.

+## Expreriments

-# Building an environment
+### Building an environment

 You can use [Dockerfile](Dockerfile) to build an environment.

-# Experiments
+### Running

 [scripts/learn.py](scripts/learn.py) is the main script for our proposed methods.
 You can specify the environment, method variants, and hyperparameters with arguments.